 € 53.000Funding Goal

-This 2,000 year old bedroom may be small, but its scientific, historical, and artistic value is huge.
+This 2,000 year old bedroom may be small, but its scientific, historical and artistic value is huge.
 Cubiculum N. 3 offers a rare glimpse into life in the exclusive District VI of Pompeii during the city’s Golden Age.
-Help us finance restoration work to revive its superb beauty and open its doors to be enjoyed by everyone.

 Dating back to the 2nd century BC, the Cubiculum n.3 of the Domus of the Centaur is one of city’s finest and most important antiquities.
 Predating Roman colonisation, this bedroom is not only one of the few surviving interiors from Pompeii’s Golden Age, it features the rarity of a small antechamber combined with a bedroom alcove.
 Not only has the bedroom survived the cataclysmic effects of the volcanic eruption of 79 A.D. which buried the city on the Bay of Naples in ash, it also avoided destruction from bombing during WWII which destroyed the rest of the Domus.
 Furthermore, the bedroom has kept its original wall decorations in the “First Style”, dating back to the earliest years of the city.
 These are very rare because most examples of this type of decoration were covered over or repainted as fashions changed over time.